3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

     TR1[25] .vs.
 BR[29] CC: 0.93
     TR2[27] .vs.
 BR[29] CC: 0.945

-All comparisons result in high correlation coefficients (>0.92) and thus, the three experiments for the selected TADs can be merged into a single experiment.
+All the comparisons have a high correlation coefficient (>0.92); thus, the three experiments for the selected TADs can be merged into a single experiment:

 ::